thatshycoder/Buildspace-Nights-and-Weekends/readme.md

 ## Buildspace Nights and Weekends

-Buildspace Nights and Weekends S1 is a 6 weeks programing cohort, where selected builder come together to work on different project consistently for 6 weeks.
+[Buildspace Nights and Weekends S1](https://buildspace.so/nights-weekends) is a 6 weeks sprint where selected builder come together to work on different project consistently for 6 weeks.

-I applied so I could use the opportunity to improve my web3 development skills.
+I applied so I could use the push to improve my web3 development skills.

 To track my steps, I'd like to document my journey here.